kusumi/procstat-go/README.md

 ## Bug

-+ Terminal resizing does not work with more than one window (specific to Go version).
++ Terminal resizing does not work with more than one window (specific to procstat-go).

 ## Resource